DFHack/dfhack/docs/Compile.rst

 **Important note regarding submodule update and changing branches**:

-You must run ``git submodule update`` every time you change Git branch, for example when switching between master and develop branches and back.
+You must run ``git submodule update`` every time you change branches, such as when switching between the master and develop branches or vice versa.
 If a submodule only exists on the newer branch, you also need to run ``git submodule update --init``.
 Failure to do this may result in strange build errors or "not a known DF version" errors.